AndersWik/anderswik.github.io/_posts/2014-12-05-Magento-Helper-Log.markdown

 {% endhighlight %}

 Then call the method with `Mage::helper('mymodule')->log($e);`, `Mage::helper('mymodule')->log($e, Zend_Log::ERR);` or `Mage::helper('mymodule')->log($e, Zend_Log::INFO);`.
 Now all your modules logs are in one place.

+If it does not work, did you turn on the log funtion in Magenton?
+`System > Configuration > Advanced > Developer > Log Settings > Enabled: Yes`